 Parental Consent: Non-custodial adults may accompany a child, however, written consent must be provided to the health district from the parent or guardian at the time of service.
 See the Parental Consent for Immunization of a Minor Policy for more details.

 Visit the Clinic Locations webpage for a complete list of public health center and satellite immunization clinics.
 Certain vaccines may not be available at all public health centers.
 No appointments are needed; walk-in only.
 Call (702) 759-0850 for more information.

 Vaccine costs vary based on the type of immunization required.
-In addition to the vaccine costs, the health district charges an administrative fee (effective Aug 1, 2014) of $20 per person for one vaccine and $6 for each additional vaccine.
+In addition to the vaccine costs, the health district charges an administration fee of $20 per person for one vaccine and $8 for each additional vaccine.

-Payment by Visa, MasterCard, cash, debit card, money order, cashier's check, Culinary Insurance (adults and children accepted), Cigna, Retiree's Health Trust, Teacher's Health Trust, Nevada Check-up, Medicaid, and Medicare Part B & D, and Medicare Railroad is accepted.
+Payment by Visa, MasterCard, cash, debit card, money order, cashier's check, Anthem Networks, Culinary Insurance, Cigna, Retiree's Health Trust, Teacher's Health Trust, Nevada Check-up, Medicaid, and Medicare Part B & D, and Medicare Railroad is accepted.
 Not all vaccines are covered by insurance.

 Note: The credit card holder's name must match the name on the acceptable photo identification presented.
 Visit the Accepted Methods of Payment webpage for details on payments and our ID policy.

 The Shingles vaccine Zostavax is available in limited quantities at all public health center Immunization Clinics.